If you wonder how to be happy alone, these fifteen research-proven ways to be happy will make you the most attractive single woman you can ever be.

-4. Cultivate Friendship with Other Single Women
+Habit #10: Cultivate Friendship with Other Single Women.

 So take advantage of this time to make new friendships with other single ladies.

 Why do I recommend cultivating friendship with other single ladies if you´re single?
 Because it´s just easier that way.
-You can dress up, go out together and make the most of the cheer-leader effect.
-Who knows?
-You may be the next to get a boyfriend.
+You can dress up, go out together and make the most of the cheer-leader effect — a smart strategy when it comes to how to find a man.

 The hobby?
-It´s blogging.
+Blogging.

-The funny thing was, because I was happy and occupied in my hobby, I had no room for neediness.
-And that made me more attractive to men.
+The funny thing was, because I was happy and occupied with my new hobby, I had no room for neediness which, unknowingly, made me more attractive to men.

 I usually had pets — from dogs to cats and bunnies — not all together at once, but one or two pets at a time.

 Pets are known to help their owners relax, provide companionship, and in their own ways, give unconditional love.

-7. Build a Close Relationship with God
+Habit #13: Build a Close Relationship with God.

 If you have a spouse, you have someone to share your burdens.
 If you´re single, there are only a handful of things you can share even to your closest pals.
 Thankfully, you have God.

 He is our loving Father in Heaven who watches over us, who walks with us when we´re to cross stormy seas and turbulent rivers, and who wipes our tears at night when no one sees.

 One of the things that happy people have is a close relationship with their family, especially their immediate family.
 Don´t cut your connections with your parents and siblings.
 Find time to visit them, and connect with them.

-9. Keep Your Heart Open for Love
+Habit #15: Keep Your Heart Open for Love.